 Let’s start off with SSH first —

 SSH, also known as Secure Shell or Secure Socket Shell, is a network protocol that gives users, particularly system administrators, a secure way to access a computer over an unsecured network.

 So basically, as a Ubuntu Server owner, we will be accessing our Cloud Server which is hosted at a different part of the world remotely using SSH from our home computer.
-SSH acts as a secured gateway and bridge which authenticates and send encrypted data communication between two systems.
+SSH acts as a secured gateway and bridge which authenticates and sends encrypted data communication between two systems.

-In our case, we will be using SSH tunnel to run command scripts for making changes to system and software at the administrative level.
+In our case, we will be using the SSH tunnel to run command scripts for making changes to the system and software at the administrative level.
 We will be installing, removing, deleting and managing the entire virtually hosted server using SSH.

 While SSH client can not access the files or perform data transfer, hence we need an SFTP client to do the same.

 While Windows does not have any built-in support, we have Mac OS that has Terminal App which allows to remote SSH connection.